Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 ### "Corruption"
 The environments I know of currently that "corrupt" some materials are Billie & Interscope.

+I believe the corruption is caused by the light maps in some materials, as removing the lightmap or changing lightmaps fixes this problem.
+I could be wrong on this though.

 These materials will be corrupted if these environments are in use, or even loaded *before* playing the map even if the environment you use is not one of them.
 So, it is best to not use them.

 Example of what I'm calling "corrupted":